 Very High Grade, Hand-Wound Cal.480C, 17 Jewel Movement

 Bezel, Case Body and Case-Back, each in Immaculate Condition

 18ct Yellow Gold 34mm Case, Excluding the Correct JLC Crown

-High Quality Black Crocodile Strap with Gold Plated JLC Buckle
+High Quality Black Alligator Strap with Gold-Plated JLC Buckle

 All in Absolutely Top Grade & Simply Stunning Condition